Aviarita/filesystem/README.md

 ### client.open_file(filename, [pathid](https://github.com/Aviarita/filesystem/blob/master/README.md#paths-ids))
-    filename - name of the file you want to open path id - pathid of the path where the file will be created/opened in/from Returns a table of functions.
+    filename - name of the file you want to open path id - pathid of the path where the file will be created/opened in/from Returns a table with the following functions.

 ### file:read()
     Returns the content of the file.